sooparc/PT-finder-frontend/README.md

-# PT-finder-frontend 💼
+# PT-finder-frontend 👩🏻‍💻

-This app was built using these technologies.
+PT-finder was built using these technologies.

 Frontend - Netlify\
 Backend - Heroku